 Celebration of Cultures

-Caregivers and their families and friends are invited to celebrate diversity within the organization and in the community.
-On Sunday, April 16, our Diversity, Equity, and Inclusion Committee is hosting a “Celebration of Cultures” at the Sayre High School gym.
+Caregivers and their families and friends celebrated diversity within the organization and in the community.
+In April our Diversity, Equity, and Inclusion Committee is hosting a “Celebration of Cultures” at the Sayre High School gym.

 What do diversity and inclusion refer to?